tthevis/Coursera_TidyData/Codebook.md

 ## Variable Meaning

-All measurement/estimated variables are normalized to a range of `[-1, 1]` The following description is taken from the `features_info.txt` file contained in the original data set:
+All measurement/estimated variables are normalized to a range of `[-1, 1]` in the orriginal data set.
+The following description is taken from the `features_info.txt` file contained in the original data set:

 > The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
 These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
 Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.